Learning Encodings by Maximizing State Distinguishability: Variational Quantum Error Correction: Background

-A \gls{qec} code is often characterized by its code parameters [[$n,k,d$]], where $n$ is the number of physical qubits in the encoding, $k$ is the number of encoded logical qubits, and $d$ is the \emph{code distance}~\cite{calderbank1997quantum}.
-This distance is the minimum number of qubits that need to affected by an error operation to transform one valid codeword into another one.
+where $n$ is the number of physical qubits to encode $k$ logical qubits (general \emph{non-additive} codes do not restrict $k=\log_2 K$ to a whole number, but in this work we do not consider such codes).
+Furthermore, $d$ is the \emph{code distance}~\cite{calderbank1997quantum}, which gives the minimum number of qubits that need to be affected by an error operation to transform one valid codeword into another one.
 In other words, it is the minimum number of non-trivial single-qubit Pauli errors that break the code.
 A distance-$d$ \gls{qec} code can detect up to $d-1$ errors and correct up to $\lfloor \frac{d-1}{2} \rfloor$.
 Therefore, a larger code distance implies a higher capability to correct errors.
 However, in general, a larger code distance requires a larger number of physical qubits, which is also quantified by the \emph{code rate} $\frac{k}{n}$.
+When talking about codes with no provable or unknown distance, as for most \gls{varqec} instances, we simplify the notation to